OrdnanceSurvey/osbng-py/docs/pages/bng_reference.rst

 package.
 All functions accepting or returning BNG references enforce the use of this class.

-These functions are available both as instance methods of class and as standalone functions, providing users with the flexibility to either:
+These functions are available both as instance methods of the class and as standalone functions, providing users with the flexibility to either:

 - Create a :class:`~osbng.bng_reference.BNGReference` object and pass it to a